avocado-framework/avocado/docs/source/GetStartedGuide.rst

 Getting started guide - users
 =============================

-If you want to simply use avocado as a test runner/test API, you can install a distro package.
-For Fedora, you can look at `lmr's autotest COPR`_, while for Ubuntu, you can look at `lmr's avocado PPA`_.
+If you want to simply use Avocado as a test runner/test API, you can install a distro package.
+For Fedora, you can look at `lmr's Autotest COPR`_, while for Ubuntu, you can look at `lmr's Avocado PPA`_.

 .. _lmr's autotest COPR: http://copr.fedoraproject.org/coprs/lmr/Autotest
 .. _lmr's avocado PPA: https://launchpad.net/~lmr/+archive/avocado

-Avocado is primarily being developed on Fedora boxes, but we are making reasonable efforts that Ubuntu users can use and develop avocado well.
+Avocado is primarily being developed on Fedora boxes, but we are making reasonable efforts that Ubuntu users can use and develop Avocado well.

-Installing avocado - Fedora
+Installing Avocado - Fedora
 ===========================

 You can install the rpm package by performing the following commands::